i-am-abhay/kendrick/README.md

 That is what motivated me to build **Assistive Communication Translator**.

-Instead of requiring someone to repeatedly correct themselves or force their communication into a format that technology understands, the system is designed to work with imperfect input.
+I wanted to explore a system that does not force someone to repeatedly correct themselves or change the way they communicate simply because a computer expects perfectly clean input.

+Instead, the technology should adapt to the person.

-Whether that input comes from **speech or typing**, the goal is the same: understand the message behind the input and help express it naturally.
+Whether the input comes from **speech or typing**, the goal is the same:

+**understand the intended message and help express it naturally.**

 <br><br>

 ## An Example

-The distorted text below is **intentional**.
-It represents an example of imperfect input — similar to what can happen when speech is difficult to articulate or when someone has difficulty producing accurate text.
+The unusual text below is **deliberately distorted**.
+It represents an example of imperfect input, such as what a speech-recognition system might produce when speech contains inconsistent articulation, repeated sounds, slurring, or other difficulties.

+It can also represent the kinds of imperfect text that may occur when someone has difficulty producing accurate keystrokes.

 ```text
 hellllo cann you palsle papwr towoeols plelas
 ```

-Rather than treating every unusual word as an isolated error, the system considers the **entire message**, using context, grammar, phonetic similarity, word relationships, and overall meaning to reconstruct what the person was most likely trying to communicate.
+Rather than treating each unusual word as an isolated spelling error, the system looks at the **complete utterance** and considers context, grammar, phonetic similarity, word relationships, and overall meaning.

 ```text
 Hello, can you please pass the paper towels?